obsxrver/ComfyUI-Distributed/README.md

 ## Disclaimer

-This software is provided “as is” without any warranties, express or implied, including but not limited to merchantability, fitness for a particular purpose, or non-infringement.
+By using this software, you agree to be bound by the terms of this Disclaimer.
+The software is provided “as is” without any warranties, express or implied, including but not limited to merchantability, fitness for a particular purpose, or non-infringement.
 The developers and copyright holders are not liable for any claims, damages, or liabilities—whether in contract, tort, or otherwise—arising from the use, modification, distribution, or other dealings with the software.

 Users are solely responsible for ensuring their use of the software, including any content it generates, complies with all applicable laws and regulations in their jurisdiction.
 The developers are not responsible for any legal violations resulting from user actions.